mapbender/mapbender-documentation/en/book/development/apidocumentation.rst

 API documentation
 #################

-Mapbender3 offers an API documentation at http://api.mapbender3.org/.
+Mapbender offers an API documentation at http://api.mapbender.org/.

 The API documentation is shipped with Mapbender and can be created with: